Management of Adrenal Insufficiency

 - Additional fludrocortisone is likely to be required in primary hypoadrenalism.

-To prevent acute insufficiency in a patient on long-term steroids with an intercurrent illness, e.g. infection then:
+To prevent acute insufficiency in a patient on long-term steroids consider the following:

 - Patients on maintenance corticosteroids must be given steroid cover across any surgical procedure.
 See BNF for details.

-- Surgical procedures involving a general anaesthetic – consult with the anaesthetist.
+- Prior to surgical procedures involving a general anaesthetic – consult with the anaesthetist.

 - If considering cessation of long-term glucocorticoid, a gradual slow reduction will be needed.
-Consider SST when down to prednisolone ≤5mg, hydrocortisone ≤20mg, or dexamethasone ≤0.5mg. on the morning of SST omit steroid dose until test is completed (Note: hydrocortisone will be detected in the cortisol assay).
+Consider performing a SST when down to prednisolone ≤5mg, hydrocortisone ≤20mg, or dexamethasone ≤0.5mg.
+On the morning of SST, omit the usual corticosteroid dose until test is completed (Note: hydrocortisone will be detected in the cortisol assay).
 Any queries should be directed to the local Endocrine Team.

 Corticosteroid dose equivalences

 N.B.
 An equivalent dose is not always appropriate.
 When converting between different corticosteroids, consider whether a dose increase (e.g. to cover intercurrent illness, as above) or a dose decrease (when tapering dose down) is appropriate.